 Here over 3100 bodies lie in unmarked graves, the last remains of those who died of poverty in the Bath workhouse between 1858 and 1899.

 In the low winter sun you can make out the mounds and depressions of the burials.

 A makeshift memorial comes and goes in a place that once may have had something more permanent.

 Visitors add flowers occasionally.
 We add to them.

-A regular monthly walk, click here for latest details
+A regular monthly virtual walk, click here for latest details

 A further 1100 bodies of those who died between 1838 and 1858 lie in unmarked graves in a small triangle behind the old Workhouse Chapel on Frome Road, Bath.

-The only memorial there is to Rock 'n' Roll hero, Eddie Cochrane who died there following a car crash near Chippenham in 1960.
+The only memorial there is to Rock 'n' Roll hero, Eddie Cochran who died there following a car crash near Chippenham in 1960.

-Eddie's body was finally buried in California, three steps to heaven, with step one taken in Bath's former Workhouse.
+Eddie's body was flown to the US and buried in California, three steps to heaven, with step one taken in Bath's former Workhouse.

 There are no memorials to the Workhouse dead.